 Introduction

-Staking Rose can be a great option for those who want to hold ROSE but earn yield in a safe way whilst contributing to the network.
-The steps can be a bit daunting, particularly the first time you do them.
-That’s why we’ve put this guide together for you.
+Staking Rose can be an excellent option for those who wish to hold ROSE while earning AER in a secure manner and contributing to the network.
+The process may seem a bit overwhelming, particularly the first time you undertake it.
+That's why we've compiled this guide for you.

 Step-by-Step Guide